What is Traditional Chinese Medicine?

 Yin represents qualities that are dark, passive, feminine, respective and are associated with night.
 Yin is symbolized by water or earth.

 Yang represents qualities that are light, bright, active, masculine, and are associated with day.
 Yang is symbolized by air or fire.

 All the different practices that make up Traditional Chinese Medicine are centered around the same set of beliefs and philosophies.
-This is because TCM is a holistic, complete, health care system.
+This is because Traditional Chinese Medicine in Reston is a holistic, complete, health care system.
 There are practices that are included within the realm of TCM that govern diet, nutrition, exercise, and spirituality, along with areas of practice that are more specialized.
-These specialized areas of TCM include acupuncture, acupressure, T’ai Chi, herbal medicine, and Qigong.
+These specialized areas of TCM include acupuncture, acupressure, T’ai Chi, Chinese herbal medicine, and Qigong.